-Which type of dental abscess you have will determine the types of symptoms you experience as well as the location in which those symptoms are experienced in.
-Symptoms of a dental abscess vary, but are generally easy to spot.
+Which type of dental abscess you have will determine the types of symptoms you experience as well as the location in which those symptoms are experienced.
+Symptoms of a dental abscess vary but are generally easy to spot.

 The symptoms are relatively common and include:

 - Tenderness when chewing or when touching around the affected area

 - A not so pleasant taste occurs in your mouth